How Enamel Protects Your Teeth

 Enamel is kind of like an eggshell.
 It protects the soft part of the tooth inside.

-Unlike an egg’s outer layer, though, enamel is tough.
+Unlike an egg’s outer layer, it's tough.
 It’s the hardest substance in your body.
 With some luck -- and good dental care -- it can withstand decades of biting, chewing, and crunching.

-Over time, coffee, tea, wine, cigarettes, and other substances can stain the outer layer of your teeth a dingy yellow or gray.
+Over time, coffee, tea, wine, cigarettes, and other things can stain the outer layer of your chompers a dingy yellow or gray.

-As tough as tooth enamel is, it can be breached.
+As tough as tooth enamel is, it can be worn down.
 Acids from foods and bacteria eat away at it, causing erosion and cavities.

 In this slide, cavities are forming in the center.